-- The use of the Positive Impact Assessment Framework ensures a strong selection and follow-up of the Positive Impact characteristics of the assets, which are independently reviewed: - o an external ESG auditor (Vigeo) already confirmed the sustainable credentials of Positive Impact Assessment Framework and its alignment with the Green Bond Principles; - an external auditor (EY) has been appointed to audit, at the time of issuance and annually thereafter, the use of proceeds, and the compliance of selected assets with the Positive Impact Assessment Framework; - in addition, the Positive Impact Assessment Framework requires a continuous follow-up of Positive Impact qualification through monitoring of E&S risks during the life of the Positive Impact Finance Assets. - The reporting includes: - line-by-line details on the underlying financed assets and comments on the positive and negative impacts; - the total outstanding amount of selected loans and percentage of allocated Positive Impact Bond proceeds aggregated by subcategories of renewable energies and geographical areas; - reliable climate benefits indicators such as tCO2e avoided (using European Investment Bank's methodology) and MW installed; the reporting is audited by EY at the time of issuance and will be audited annually thereafter. - Societe Generale's strict management and monitoring of funds is reviewed by an external auditor (EY).
+- The use of the Positive Impact Assessment Framework ensures a strong selection and follow-up of the Positive Impact characteristics of the assets which are independently reviewed. - on one hand, an external ESG auditor (Vigeo) confirmed the sustainable credentials of Positive Impact Assessment Framework and its alignment with the Green Bond Principles; - on the other hand, an external auditor (EY) has been appointed to audit at the time of issuance and further on annually the use of proceeds and the compliance of eligible assets with the Positive Impact Assessment Framework; - in addition, the Positive Impact Assessment Framework contains a continuous follow-up of Positive Impact qualification through monitoring of E&S risks along the loan maturity. - The reporting includes: - line by line details on the underlying financed assets and comments on the positive and negative impacts; - the total outstanding amount of selected loans and percentage of allocated Positive Impact Bond proceeds aggregated by asset categories and geographical areas; - reliable Climate benefits indicator such as tCO2e avoided using European Investment Bank's methodology and giving amounts of MW installed; - the reporting is audited by EY at the time of issuance and will be audited further on annually. - Strict management and monitoring of funds reviewed by an external auditor (EY).

-13. How will the Positive Impact qualification of the use of proceeds be monitored until the bond matures?
+13. How will the Positive Impact qualification of the use of proceeds be monitored along the bond maturity?

-Positive Impact Finance Assets will be monitored through the stringent Societe Generale E&S risk management process until the bond matures.
+During the life of the bond, Positive Impact Finance Assets will be monitored through the stringent Societe Generale E&S risk management process.